 - Hardware is all about how computers and networks, including the Internet, work.
 What is actually going on inside your computer when it is processing data?
 How is the CPU constructed and how does it work? - Software is the programs computers run, including the operating system.
 How does the OS constantly manage what your computer is doing?
 What are high level and low level programming languages? - Computers process data that is all they do.
 But what exactly is data?
 What forms can it take and how do computers use it?
 How do they process images and sounds?

 How is the course assessed?

-At the end of the Fifth Year, you will sit two exam papers, both 1 hour and 45 minutes in length.
+At the end of the Fifth Year, you will sit two exam papers: